musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 npx create-next-app poster-generator
 ```

-You now have a new directory called nextjs-blog.
+You now have a new directory called poster-generator.
 Let’s cd into it and run the following command to spin it up :

 ```start-command
 npm run dev